Detached-Attachment

 “In the process, Amma, I became a burden for you and Appa, right?”

 “I wouldn’t go that far.
-It was very difficult to put our lives together and also take care of a two-year-old.
+It was very difficult to put our lives together and take care of a two-year-old.
 The movie industry was also very dirty.
 So many things.
 Tough times.”

 “But you and Appa could have taken up a normal and simple job.”

 “The only thing common between your Appa and me was to become rich and famous.
 We were young and fast.
 We were competing with each other.
 We wanted to achieve and make a name for ourselves.
-We were constantly trying to one-up on each other.
+We were constantly trying to one-up each other.
 We wanted to earn money and more money.
 Don’t ask me whether it was right or wrong.
 Much water has flown under the bridge.”

-“So, as a two-year-old, I was an additional burden that tethered you down, wasn’t it so Amma?
-What was my fault Amma?”
+“So, as a two-year-old, I was an additional burden that tethered you down, wasn’t it so, Amma?
+What was my fault, Amma?”

 “Well, I wouldn’t go that far to call you a burden.
 But anyway, tell me about yourself.”